 10. You get blamed directly or indirectly

-Truth be told, there can be no justification for being unfaithful as the pain caused to the partner is immense and infidelity is known to destroy entire families.
+Truth be told, there can be no justification for being unfaithful as the pain caused to the betrayed partner is immense and infidelity is known to destroy entire families.
 Yet, there should be more respect for a person who can admit to their faults (regardless of whether they regret it or not) than someone who refuses to take responsibility for their actions.

+Now you know how to stop overthinking after being cheated on and make a calm, rational decision.
 No marriage is the same, nor is the road to recovery after a painful episode like cheating.
 How a couple negotiates the aftermath of an extra-marital affair depends entirely on them.
 However, if either of them is confused about whether to fight to save their relationship or if they should decide when to walk away after infidelity, the above points might provide a context and some roadmap.

 The longevity of a marriage after infidelity is subjective.
 If a couple has truly healed from the pain inflicted by the adultery, especially the person who was cheated upon and there is true forgiveness, then it is possible for a couple to stay in a marriage despite an episode of cheating.